For more information please phone (778-558-7164), email (email@example.com) or visit our Facebook page.

 Aikido is based on principles of correct movement rather than on strength and can be practiced by persons of all ages and physical abilities.

-Classes are free with YMCA membership, which range from $38/month for a Young Adult (ages 15-24) to $51/month for an Adult.
-Children up to the age of 14 are free with a Young Adult or Adult membership.
+Classes are included with YMCA membership, which range from $39/month for a Young Adult (ages 15-24) to $52/month for an Adult.
+Children up to the age of 14 are included with a Young Adult or Adult membership.
 Y membership also gives access to other classes, the gym and childminding.
-A beginner's promotion is currently offered at $30 per session (one session lasts a month).

 Copyright © Prince George Aikido Club.
 All rights reserved.